-If you have or have had a loan, credit card or mortgage then you may have been sold a PPI (Payment Protection Insurance).
+If you have had a loan, credit card or mortgage then you may have been sold a PPI (Payment Protection Insurance).
 PPI has been systematically mis-sold in the UK to millions of consumers.
 Here at Canary Claims (established 2005) we have been helping thousands of our customers claim back their PPI premiums plus interest.

 Please complete the brief enquiry form on this page and we shall send you an application pack in order to start your claim.
 Our company works on a no win, no fee basis* and operate a low success fee of 15% + VAT (18% total).

 With the PPI Deadline announced for 2019, it is imperative that you don’t miss out on getting money which is owed to you.

 * Cancellation charges may apply.
 Total claim fee including VAT is 18%.